Student Loan Repayment to Restart After May 1, 2022

-FedLoan Servicing was established to support the U.S. Department of Education's ability to service student loans owned by the federal government.
-We are one of a limited number of organizations approved by the Department of Education to service loans owned by the federal government.
-Our dedicated loan counselors are trained to answer your questions—big or small—so don't be afraid to contact us.
-We are dedicated to providing you with the highest levels of quality customer service!
-We have tools and resources available to help you manage your student loans through Account Access, your online account management tool.
+FedLoan Servicing was established by the Pennsylvania Higher Education Assistance Agency (PHEAA), and it’s more than 50 years of student aid experience, to support the U.S. Department of Education's ability to service student loans owned by the federal government.
+FedLoan Servicing is one of a limited number of organizations approved by the Department of Education to service these loans and is dedicated to supporting borrowers with easy and convenient ways to manage their student loans.

 The Pennsylvania Higher Education Assistance Agency ("PHEAA"), also conducting operations as American Education Services and FedLoan Servicing, is committed to safeguarding the privacy and confidentiality of your personal information.
 As FedLoan Servicing, PHEAA provides student loan servicing for loans owned by the Department of Education.
 Click the link below to understand how, on behalf of the Department of Education, PHEAA collects, shares, and protects your information.